yicheng6/spring-implement-sample/README.md

  * Implement to get a basic bean.
 * spring-implement-sample2
  * Implement to get a basic bean with the constructor DI (Class & String type).
+ * Implement of the setter DI (Class & String type).